Overview of MacGyver

-There were also a number of recurring characters and a long list of special guest stars.
+There were also several recurring characters and a long list of special guest stars.
 Learn more about the cast members on Wikipedia.

 MacGyver’s Special Skills and Abilities

-In addition to being a genius, the main character had a number of skills and abilities.
+In addition to being a genius, the main character has many skills and abilities.
 He had a deep knowledge of physics, chemistry, and archaeology.
 He was able to pick locks and diffuse explosive devices.
 He could climb just about anything.
 He was able to drive and fly numerous types of vehicles and planes.

 Critical Response, Ratings, and Awards

-The MacGyver television series was a rating success for ABC and was particularly popular in the United States, Europe and Australia.
+The MacGyver television series was a rating success for ABC and was particularly popular in the United States, Europe, and Australia.
 The tv series received a great deal of critical response, and MacGyver was honored with numerous awards and award nominations in its seven-season run.
-Two television movies, entitled MacGyver: Lost Treasure of Atlantis and MacGyver: Trail to Doomsday, aired on ABC in 1994.
+Two television movies, MacGyver: Lost Treasure of Atlantis and MacGyver: Trail to Doomsday, aired on ABC in 1994.